 - Not a Great Versatile Model

 The first drawback to this shoe’s construction is the strap.
 There isn’t a ton of velcro on the base of the strap, which could leave some higher-arched lifters out to dry when it comes to getting this model super secure in the mid-foot.
-Basically, with less velcro, high-arch lifters will really need to crank this strap tight to keep them secure.
+Basically, with less velcro, high-arch lifters will need to crank this strap tight to keep them secure.

 On that note, I’ve also seen some size complaints about the strap cutting into the mid-foot, and I think those complaints likely surround this topic.

-Another potential is that with this model’s weight and overall construction, it’s not going to be a great “versatile” option for the functional fitness athlete.
-While I never recommend using weightlifting shoes for WODs, if you’re looking at this model, then it definitely not be the best option for tackling these workouts.
-If you need a pair of weightlifting shoes for versatile training, then I’d suggest checking out something like the Nike Savaleos.
+While I never recommend using weightlifting shoes for WODs, if you’re looking at this model, then it not be the best option for tackling these workouts.
+If you need a pair of weightlifting shoes for versatile training, then I’d suggest checking out something like the budget-friendly Nike Savaleos.

 Reebok Legacy Lifter 2 Performance